tobsirl/AWS-Certified-DevOps-Engineer/README.md

 - Only Identity-based policies can be limited by a permission boundary
 - Boundaries can be applied to IAM Users or IAM Roles
+- Permissions boundaries don't GRANT any access on their own.
+They define maximum permissions that can be granted